Nursing PhD

 ††

-Students enroll in 9.0 credits of dissertation for no fewer than 3 quarters per academic year until successful dissertation defense.
+International students enroll in 9.0 credits of dissertation for no fewer than 3 quarters per academic year until successful dissertation defense.
+Non-international students have the option to enroll, once all other required courses are completed, for fewer than full-time credits of dissertation (1.0- 4.0) until successful dissertation defense as reflected in the plan of study.
 The actual number of credits required will vary dependent upon student's dissertation and research topic.
 Consult with dissertation advisor.